 A nice bowl of homemade beef stew hits the spot

 I love to whip up a batch of this beef stew in the colder months.
 This recipe freezes really well, but keep in mind that potatoes do not freeze very well, so they may be a bit mushy after freezing.
-Another option would be to buy canned potatoes and use them as you go along, i.e. only add them when you are about to eat a bowl.
+Another option would be to buy canned potatoes and add them to the crockpot about one-half hour before serving, since they are already cooked.

-I like to fill up several 3-4 cup containers (that are freezer safe) and put them in the freezer for a later time.
+I like to fill up several one cup freezer-safe containers and put them in the freezer for a later time.
 It's nice to have a homecooked meal in your freezer waiting for you.
 Take the containers out of the freezer the night before to thaw a bit, and reheat in the microwave the next day.
-On the weekends you could reheat in an oven at 350 degrees for about 15-20 minutes, depending on your oven.
+You can also reheat in an oven at 350 degrees for about 15-20 minutes, depending on your oven.
 Add some garlic bread and butter and you have a good homemade hearty meal!

-You can have it all with a beef stew: plenty of vegetables in a tomato sauce, meat, spices.
+You can have it all with a beef stew: plenty of vegetables in a tomato sauce, meat, spices, and garlic.
 You can even have variations such as chicken, or add brown rice or noodles to the stew before serving for really filling and satisfying meal.